Clemente Álvarez

 Clemente Rafael Álvarez (born May 18, 1968) is a Venezuelan former catcher in Major League Baseball who played for the Philadelphia Phillies in the 2000 MLB season.
 Listed at 5' 11", 180 lb., he batted and threw right handed.
+He is the manager of the Marineros de Carabobo of the Venezuelan Major League.

 In two games as a backup, Álvarez went 1-for-5, for a .200 batting average, with one run scored.